-I was (I think) the only one pushing for breakfast services from the chef and, if I had the opportunity to do it again, I’d opt for a light continental breakfast versus a plated breakfast.
-The one big downside with plated meals is that everyone must eat at the same time and it became readily apparent early on that our wakey-wakey times were vastly different.
-(Why do people get up at 530am on vacation?
-I do not understand.)
+I was (I think) the only one pushing for breakfast services from the chef, and if I had the opportunity to do it again, I’d opt for a light continental breakfast versus a plated breakfast.
+The one big downside with plated meals is that everyone must eat at the same time, and it became readily apparent early on that our wakey-wakey times were different.

 Another downside is that we all were served the same meal.
-I remember poached eggs (gross!) were served on our last day so my meal went to waste.
+I remember poached eggs (ewe!) were served on our last day, so my meal went to waste.

-Our sixth dinner was a last minute decision on our last full day in Costa Rica.
-We had dinner reservations at a local restaurant but the mood of the group in the pool that day was to chill and relax and do as little as possible.
-Showering and walking downhill to the restaurant were just too much work.
+Our sixth dinner was a last-minute decision on our last full day in Costa Rica.
+We had dinner reservations at a local restaurant, but the group’s mood in the pool that day was to chill and relax and do as little as possible.
+Showering and walking downhill to the restaurant seemed like too much work.

-Here’s a glimpse of what almost every day looked like… we were so fucking lazy and it was great.
+Here’s a glimpse of what almost every day looked like… we were lazy, and it was great.

-My personal review of the food was that it was average with some entrees tasting better (steak) than others (cordon bleu).
+My personal review of the food was that it was average, with some entrees tasting better (steak) than others (cordon bleu).
 For the price we paid ($20/person + food cost for dinner and $10/person + food cost for brekkie), the chef was worth the money.
-Kattya and her team are so wonderful and will bend over backwards to make their guests happy.
+Kattya and her team are so wonderful and will bend over backward to make their guests happy.

 If you are thinking of hiring Kattya, the big question is what to expect with the food cost.
-We found that food cost ranged from 85-100% of the service fee.
-As an example, the service fee for dinner was $20/person so the food cost per person is $17-20.
+We found that food costs ranged from 85-100% of the service fee.
+As an example, the service fee for dinner was $20 per person so the food cost per person is $17-20.

-Protip: Supermarkets charge at resident and tourist prices with the tourist rates being the prices posted on shelves.
-Kattya is more than happy to take your shopping list and provision the house for you on her next visit.
+Protip: Supermarkets charge resident and tourist prices, with the tourist rates being the prices posted on shelves.
+Enquire about having the house provisioned before your arrival.

 The pool is where you will spend your days when not on excursions.
 It’s larger than it looks in photos and the corner spot below the umbrella and near the upper garden/scorpion stairs is the preferred spot in the pool because you have the two pool edges to rest your arms when they get too tired from holding your drink and it is shaded from the blazing sun.

 There’s a mini fridge and speaker system on the pool deck.
 We hooked both iPhones and Macbook Airs up to the provided cables.
-It’s not the best sound system in the world and one of the speakers is blown but it was better than no sound system.
+It wasn’t the best sound system in the world, and one of the speakers was blown, but it was better than no sound system.

-Speaking of sound systems, there is a Sonos Play:5 in the living room and it is the most magical sound system your ears will have come in contact with in this century.
-It is so magical that Peter and I returned from Costa Rica and bought a Play:5 and I just placed an order for two Sonos One speakers for our bedrooms.
+Speaking of sound systems, there is a Sonos Play:5 in the living room, which is great.
+It is so magical that Peter and I returned from Costa Rica and bought a Play:5, and I just placed an order for two Sonos One speakers for our bedrooms.
 The days of corded stereo systems are long gone.

-Protip: Download the Sonos app prior to arriving at the house so that you are all set to go through the few steps to get it setup and blasting your favorite playlist or online music station.
+Protip: Download the Sonos app before arriving at the house so you are all set to go through the few steps to get it set up and blast your favorite playlist or online music station.
 We hooked up iPhones and synced my iTunes library to the system.

 We paid $290 for our Hyundai accent for six days.
 This price is less than listed on their pricing sheet below.

 We booked massages through the concierge with a company called Lavender Spa.
-Their prices were extremely reasonable and they were willing to come to the house for a small fee so the stars aligned so we booked and the massages were carried out over the course of two days.
+Their prices were extremely reasonable, and they were willing to come to the house for a small fee.
+The stars aligned and the massages were carried out over the course of two days.

-Not only did he allow unknown people and his friends onto the property but I found him in the main house one day for no known reason – perhaps this is when the bottle of Baileys went missing.
+Not only did he allow unknown people and his friends onto the property, but I found him in the main house one day for no known reason – perhaps this is when the bottle of Baileys went missing.
 Peter and I strongly believe the security guard stole a pair of Peter’s board shorts.
-We have never fallen victim of theft in any hotel or rental property in all our years of travel so we do not make that accusation lightly.
+We have never fallen victim to theft in any hotel or rental property in all our years of travel, so we do not make that accusation lightly.

-Housekeeping also struck me as untrustworthy but I cannot pinpoint why I felt this way.
-They were at the property for about four hours everyday except for Sunday.
+Housekeeping also struck me as untrustworthy, but I cannot pinpoint why I felt this way.
+They were at the property for about four hours every day except for Sunday.
 They did a top to bottom clean, including scrubbing all 6,500 sq ft of flooring.
-They did an amazing job of cleaning the house but something was “off” to me.
+They did an amazing job of cleaning the house, but something felt “off.”

 The property management company, Blue Water Properties, was made aware of the security concerns above as well as the instances of theft and took immediate action.
 My account above and our collective experience should not deter you from booking this property or booking with Blue Water Properties.
 I speak for all when I say we would all book properties with Blue Water Properties again in a second.

-Our other gym was the steel beam on the porch where we consumed pre and post dinner drinks.
+Our other gym was the steel beam on the porch, where we consumed pre and post-dinner drinks.
 One night we had a pull-up contest.
-Pulls-ups are hard.
+Pull-ups are hard.